ingo/ingo.github.io/_recipes/borek_dough.md

 ---
-title: Borek Dough
-original_title: Burek
+author: heneedsfood.com
 category: Sides
 description: A delicious filled pastry that has been adopted by many nations surrounding present day Turkey.
 This recipe includes two varieties of burek, one cheese and one meat & potato.
-image: a4666abd_641a_4dd1_bac1_2f598376f459.jpg
+image: borek_dough.jpg
+original_title: Burek
 size: 2 servings
+source: http://heneedsfood.com/2013/04/burek-two-ways/
 time: 1 hour
-author: heneedsfood.com
-source: http://heneedsfood.com/2013/04/burek-two-ways/
+title: Borek Dough
 ---
 ### Ingredients

 #### For the dough: